 The initial effort raised over $100,000 to pay for Mann’s legal bills.
 Following years of litigation, the Virginia Supreme Court ruled in Mann’s favor in spring 2014.

 Following this success, and in realization of the need to become a stronger, more permanent organization, Naomi Oreskes, a Harvard University science historian and author of Merchants of Doubt, and Jeff Masters, founder of Weather Underground Inc., joined what later became the organization’s founding board.

 As we grew, we added to the legal support and education services we provide the climate science community.
 These now include legal clinics at major scientific gatherings, workshops, webinars, and continuing legal education courses for attorneys.

 In 2015, we gained 501(c)3 status and hired our first executive director, Lauren Kurtz.
-We now have a staff of four, as well as a committed group of pro-bono attorneys, law professors, and other volunteers who help us achieve our mission.
+We now have a staff of five, as well as a committed group of pro-bono attorneys, law professors, and other volunteers who help us achieve our mission.

 Contact us with

 We’re here for you.